techidaily/site-games-able/source/_posts/claim-your-free-digital-content-today.md

 ### Q: How Do You Claim Your Reward Points on Xbox Series X|S?

- To[redeem Microsoft Reward Points on your Xbox Series X|S](https://www.makeuseof.com/how-to-redeem-microsoft-reward-points-on-xbox-series-xs/) , open the**Microsoft Rewards on Xbox** application from**My games & apps** .
+ To [redeem Microsoft Reward Points on your Xbox Series X|S](https://www.makeuseof.com/how-to-redeem-microsoft-reward-points-on-xbox-series-xs/) , open the**Microsoft Rewards on Xbox** application from**My games & apps** .
 With the app loaded, open the**Redeem** tab and select the reward you want to exchange your Microsoft Reward Points.
 Select**Redeem reward** to claim your chosen benefit.

 ### Q: Do Xbox Digital Direct Offers and Codes Expire?